Seattle Sounders makes history in their dramatic 4-3 win over D.C. United

 “They threw the kitchen sink from the get-go and they were good.
 We couldn’t hold them off.
 We’ll build off this.”

-Seattle are the first team in MLS history to come back from a three goal deficit and win in regulation.
+Seattle is the first team in MLS history to come back from a three goal deficit and win in regulation.

 What’s next?

 D.C.
-United stay in last place of the Eastern conference and in the entire MLS, but they try to bounce back against at RFK Stadium against the Houston Dynamo this Saturday.
+United remains in last place in the Eastern Conference and in the entire MLS, but they try to bounce back against at RFK Stadium against the Houston Dynamo this Saturday.